arongas/spring-boot-lectures/readme.md

 ## Lecture 4 - Web

 Purpose of this lecture is to provide information on how a simple Rest interface can be exposed and how rest communication between two different services can also be accomplished.
+Also scheduling inside a spring boot application is presented.

 ---

 ## Lecture 5 - Sprint Security

 In this lecture, spring security is explained.
 Audience is provided with the information of how to secure a web application using users which are stored into a database.
+The difference between authentication and authorization is explained.
+Spring security framework is connected with a JPA database to provide user management.
+Finally Http security and web security filters configuration is examined.

 ---